 - Updating and maintaining applications as needed.

-- Communicating with users to understand their needs and provide support when needed.
+- Communicating with users to understand their needs and provide support.

 - Staying current with new technologies and development tools.